unchartedsoftware/aperture-tiles/docs/src/docs/development/advanced/graph-tiling/readme.md

 GraphClusterApp's implementation of the Louvain clustering algorithm uses Sotera’s [distributed Louvain modularity algorithm](https://github.com/Sotera/distributed-louvain-modularity) in conjunction with Spark’s [GraphX graph processing library](https://github.com/Sotera/spark-distributed-louvain-modularity).

-<h6 class="procedure">To execute the GraphCluserApp and hierarchically cluster your data</h6>
+<h6 class="procedure">To execute the GraphClusterApp and hierarchically cluster your data</h6>

 - Use the following command line syntax: